DvDty/transactional-email-microservice/README.md

 # Transactional Email Microservice

-Simple scalable email sending microservice build with Laravel.
+Simple scalable email sending microservice built with Laravel.
 Emails are sent with a high degree of certainty through external services, via auto fallback mechanism.
 Supported email types are plain text and html.

 Currently, implemented services are [SendGrid](https://sendgrid.com/) & [MailJet](https://www.mailjet.com/), but including new ones is as simple as: